House committee says Trump claim of privilege should be rejected - ExBulletin

 House committee says Trump claim of privilege should be rejected

-WASHINGTON – The House committee investigating the January 6 insurgency on Capitol Hill has said the Supreme Court should stay an appeals court ruling requiring the National Archives to turn over documents from former President Donald Trump that could shed light on the events leading up to and included this day.
+WASHINGTON (AP) The House committee investigating the January 6 insurgency on Capitol Hill said the Supreme Court should stay an appeals court ruling forcing the National Archives to turn over documents from former President Donald Trump which could shed light on the events leading up to and including that day.

-In a case filed in court Thursday, committee lawyers argued that it was within their jurisdiction to seek the information.
+In a brief filed in court Thursday, committee lawyers argued that it was within their jurisdiction to seek the information.

 The committee says the documents, including presidential journals, visitor logs, drafts of speeches and handwritten notes, are critical to its investigation into the deadly riot on Capitol Hill aimed at overturning the results of the presidential election in 2020.

 The Supreme Court could refuse to hear the appeal.
 Such action would mean that the Dec.
-9 decision of the federal appeals court is the final word on the matter.
+9 decision of the Federal Court of Appeal is the final word on the matter.

-The District of Columbia Circuit Court of Appeals for the United States rejected Trump’s various arguments asserting executive privilege, saying Congress had a “unique vital interest” in studying the events of January 6.
-This panel also focused on Biden’s determination that the documents were in the public interest and therefore executive privilege should not be invoked.

 The question now is whether at least four judges agree to hear the case.
 The tribunal has six conservative jurists, including three appointed by Trump, and several issues have arisen since Trump’s lawyers filed their potentially interesting initial motion.